MrStonebreaker/IMSLP-Video-Live-Streaming/README.md

 ### Go live via Youtube and link performance with IMSLP.org

 Besides guidance for the user on how to set up a livestream, the YoutubeAPI was implemented to carry out a large part of work to create a livestream for fast and easy user access.
 For the guidance and setup process a separated webpage was provided.
+The user interface was written in Java with the GWT (Google Web Toolkit).

 ![alt GoLiveSection](https://raw.githubusercontent.com/MrStonebreaker/IMSLP-Video-Live-Streaming/master/GoLiveSection.png)

 ### Implementation

 The YoutubeAPI implementation to set up livestreams was written in Java.
+The client-server infrastructure was provided by GoogleApp Engine.
 References of Youtube (live) videos were hold in a database.
 When a livestream was created the responsible Java servlet created an entry in the database.
 The added (html/css/javascript) widget on IMSLP.org accessed video references in the database via AJAX-calls.
 Three cron-jobs executed in regular intervals were implemented to keep the database clean f.e. by deleting outdated references.